ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 If a method does not have a decorator, the basic implementation of Python methods is used.
 In this case, while ``None`` is returned, you do not document it.
-Consequently, such a method does not have a 'Returns' section.
+Consequently, such a method does not have a ``Returns`` section.

 Examples
 --------

-The ``Examples`` section provides a quick reference on how to use a method or function.
-This section needs to be compliant with the `doctest
+The ``Examples`` section provides a quick reference on how to use a method or a function.
+This section must be compliant with the `doctest
 <https://docs.python.org/3/library/doctest.html>`_ format and is not supposed to
-be a replacement of your test suite but a complement to it.
-An an example, consider the following function:
+replace your test suite but complement it.
+As an example, consider the following function:

 .. code-block:: rst